© Unofficial Royalty 2024

 May 9, 1949 – Death of Prince Louis II of Monaco at the Prince’s Palace in Monaco; buried at Saint Nicholas Cathedral in Monaco

 Because Louis was unmarried and without an heir, the throne of Monaco was likely to pass to his first cousin once removed Wilhelm, Duke of Urach, a German nobleman who was the son of his father’s aunt Princess Florestine of Monaco.
-In order to avoid this, Louis’ father Prince Albert I had a law passed recognizing Louis’ illegitimate daughter Charlotte as Louis’ heir and part of the sovereign family.
+To avoid this, Louis’ father Prince Albert I had a law passed recognizing Louis’ illegitimate daughter Charlotte as Louis’ heir and part of the sovereign family.
 However, this law was later ruled invalid under earlier statutes.
 In October 1918, another law was passed allowing for the adoption of an heir with succession rights.
 Louis legally adopted Charlotte, giving her the Grimaldi surname.
 Her grandfather created her Princess Charlotte of Monaco and Duchess of Valentinois.
 Upon Louis’ accession in 1922, Charlotte became the Hereditary Princess of Monaco.
 She eventually relinquished her succession rights in favor of her son who eventually became Rainer III, Prince of Monaco.

 Unofficial Royalty: Louis II, Prince of Monaco